Thanksgiving Food Boxes 2017

-The summer lunch program is supported and administered by Northend Outreach Ministries which is a group of churches in the north end consisting of Lyons Methodist, Community Congregational, First Congregational, Christ Episcopal and the Sisters of Saint Francis.
+The summer lunch program is supported and administered by Northend Outreach Ministries which is a group of churches in the north end consisting of Lyons Methodist, Community Congregational, First Congregational, Christ Episcopal, First Baptist and the Sisters of Saint Francis.

 The sponsoring 501(c)3 non-profit, under whom we operate, is Community Congregational UCC.

 The summer lunch program was open to any children 18 yrs or younger.

 Many of the children were brought by their parents, and if there was enough food, the parents were also invited to eat.